Cyberfair Thoughts

 leave it alone.
 This issue is a really Great issue that has

-, otherwise, what would happen
+to be given attention, otherwise, what would happen

 to our much-loved homeland--specifically speaking,